The Fighter (1952 film)

-The Fighter is a 1952 American noir sports film directed by Herbert Kline and starring Richard Conte, Vanessa Brown and Lee J. Cobb.
-It is based on the 1911 short story "The Mexican" by Jack London.
-Kline and Aben Kandel wrote the adapted screenplay.
-The film was released by United Artists in the United States on May 23, 1952.
+The Fighter is a 1952 American film noir directed by Herbert Kline and starring Richard Conte, Vanessa Brown and Lee J. Cobb.
+The screenplay, written by Kline and Aben Kandel, was adapted from the 1911 short story "The Mexican" by Jack London.

 Plot

-A boxer, in Mexico, sets out to avenge the murder of his family by using the money from his winnings to purchase weapons.
+A Mexican boxer seeks to avenge the murder of his family by using his winnings to purchase weapons.